Where to Find the Best Healthy Festive Recipes

 Sharing platters: Easy to put together, and it’s easy to make your own healthy dips.
 Guests are always impressed when you say you made the dips!

-Another favourite that only takes 5 minutes to whip up is my Greek style Tzatziki.
+Another favourite that only takes 5 minutes to whip up is this Greek style Tzatziki.

-You’ll find lots more recipes and ideas for crackers, dips and sharing platters on my PINTEREST BOARDS.
+Check out my PINTEREST BOARDS for lots more recipes and ideas for crackers, dips and sharing platters

-Start with the “Healthy appetisers, dips & dressings” board.
+Start with the “Party Appetisers & Dips” board.

 The Healthy Chef Gluten Free Christmas CakeIf you need to cater for family members with a gluten intolerance, try this Christmas cake recipe.